skim1223/p0/groupme-bot/README.md

 ## Features of my bot:
 - Responds to me: hello message
-  - With the message "hello bot", my bot will only respond to me as the sender with the message "sup".
+  - With the message "hello bot", my bot will only respond to me as the sender with the message "sup"
-  - I achieved this through retrieving my sender_id and making a conditional statement, where my sender_id is compared in equality to the message object's sender_id.
+  - I achieved this through retrieving my sender_id and making a conditional statement, where my sender_id is compared in equality to the message object's sender_id
  - Responds to others: good morning/good night message
-   - With the message "good morning" or "good night" my bot will respond to any sender with "good morning [sender's name]" or "good night [sender's name]".
+   - With the message "good morning" or "good night" my bot will respond to any sender with "good morning [sender's name]" or "good night [sender's name]"
-   - To prevent my bot from resonding to itself and other bots, I made a conditional statement, to check if the message object's sender_type was a bot.
+   - To prevent my bot from resonding to itself and other bots, I made a conditional statement, to check if the message object's sender_type was a bot
-   - If the sender_type was not a bot, I then retireved the message object's name to respond to the sender with their name.
+   - If the sender_type was not a bot, I then retireved the message object's name to respond to the sender with their name
 - Tell's jokes:
-  - I made use of the following API: [Joke's API](https://official-joke-api.appspot.com/random_joke).
+  - I made use of the following API: [Joke's API](https://official-joke-api.appspot.com/random_joke)
-  - With the message "tell me a joke" from a non bot, my bot will send a message with setup line and then 5 seconds later send an additional message with a punchline.
+  - With the message "tell me a joke" from a non bot, my bot will send a message with setup line and then 5 seconds later send an additional message with a punchline
-    - The setup and punchline messages are retrieved through a json object that the api provides.
+    - The setup and punchline messages are retrieved through a json object that the api provides

 ## How to run my bot:
 1. I registered my bot through using cURL in the command line (where token123 was replaced with my respective access token):